 Brake-related violations accounted for more OOS vehicle conditions (26.5%) than any other vehicle violation during CVSA’s three-day International Roadcheck inspection in May 2021.

 According to FMCSA 2020 “Large Truck and Bus Crash Facts” report, “Brake system” was the third most cited vehicle-related factor in fatal commercial motor vehicle and passenger vehicle crashes.

 Regular checks help to preserve the safety of both the drivers and others on the road.
 Although this campaign had a specific focus on brake violations, inspecting the brakes is a normal part of procedure during roadside inspections.

 Stay DOT compliant

-Knowing what your CSA score is and how it affects your company and all of the requirements to pass inspections, whether it be for brake safety or suspension and steering, will allow you to stay compliant and plan your operations more efficiently.
+Knowing your CSA score, how it affects your company, and all the requirements to pass inspections, whether it be for brake safety or suspension and steering, will allow you to stay compliant with the DOT and plan your operations more efficiently.

-All CNS services are geared toward keeping your trucking company safe and compliant so that you stay on the road and pass all truck inspections.
+All CNS services are geared toward keeping your trucking company safe and DOT compliant.

 For more information, contact us at 888.260.9448 or firstname.lastname@example.org.